Apart from the first and last child,

 The child count starts

 from 1.
-Hence :nth-child(1)
+Hence :nth-child(1) is

-same as :first-child
+same as :first-child.

 Using the nth-child